steenooo/KotlinLoader/README.md

 #### Cons
-- This plugin uses alot of reflection and injection hacks to allows Kotlin classes to be accessed by JavaPlugins
+- This plugin uses a lot of reflection and injection hacks to allows Kotlin classes to be accessed by JavaPlugins
 - Plugins extending KotlinPlugin should be located in the <server_root>/plugins/kotlin folder.